calemb/machine-learning/README.md

 Folder Descriptions:

-multimodel-multifeature/ : Machine learning script that take training/testing dataset and provides 3 options for features and model used.
+multimodel-multifeature/ : Machine learning script that takes training/testing dataset and provides 3 options for features and model used.

 Written and tested for Python 3.9 using Windows 10.
 Before running, please install matplotlib, scikit-image, scikit-learn, opencv-python using 'pip install'.